Our heritage is threatened

 40% of Minnesota waters are impaired

-Hundreds of lakes and rivers are not drinkable, fishable, and swimmable
+Hundreds of lakes and rivers are not drinkable, fishable, or swimmable

 3 of 4 Minnesotans depend on groundwater to drink